 National COVID-19 Chest Imaging Database (NCCID)

-The National COVID-19 Chest Imaging Database (NCCID) is a centralised UK database containing X-Ray, CT and MRI images from hospital patients across the country.
-This is to support a better understanding of the COVID-19 virus and develop technology which will enable the best care for patients hospitalised with a severe infection.
+The National COVID-19 Chest Imaging Database (NCCID) is part of the AI in Imaging programme at the NHS AI Lab.
+It is a centralised UK database containing chest X-ray (CXR), magnetic resonance imaging (MRI) and computed tomography (CT) images from hospital patients across the country.
+The database was created to support a better understanding of the COVID-19 virus and develop technology which will enable the best care for patients hospitalised with a severe infection.
 It is a joint initiative established by NHSX, the British Society of Thoracic Imaging (BSTI), Royal Surrey NHS Foundation Trust and Faculty.

 The research enabled by the chest imaging database will provide information and tools that, in the context of the COVID-19 pandemic, support:

 How do I provide data?